adammast/RSCBot/bulkRoleManager/README.md

   - Gets the message that is sent to newly declared draft eligible players.
 (Default: None)
 - `<p>setDEMessage <message>`
   - Sets the message that is sent to newly declared draft eligible players.

+### Coming soon:

+- `<p>retire [userList]`
+  - Removes all league roles (franchise, tier, free agent, league) and assigns the "Former Player" role.
+This additionally will clear the user's nickname prefix.